TestGorilla LogoTestGorilla Logo

 Explore IQ test alternatives.

-Are IQ tests suitable for recruitment?
+Are IQ tests suitable for hiring?

 While hiring for smarts can sometimes be effective, IQ tests are not a strong predictor of a candidate’s future job performance.
+Several limitations make IQ tests a poor choice for hiring:

 Cognitive ability tests are the key to a better hiring process